Learn from industry leaders, successful founders, and innovation pioneers

 Kevin D. Johnson is a Senior Lecturer at MIT Sloan School of Management, where he teaches Building an Entrepreneurial Venture: Advanced Tools and Techniques, the most advanced course in the Entrepreneurship and Innovation track.
 His project-based class has inspired many students to launch successful ventures—several have gone on to participate in the world-renowned Y Combinator accelerator and raise tens of millions of dollars for their startups.
 Kevin earned his MBA from MIT Sloan, where he was a Leadership Fellow.
 He is also President and CEO of Johnson Media Inc. and a serial entrepreneur with years of experience leading his award-winning marketing and communications company, serving global brands such as Porsche, Chase, and The Coca-Cola Company.
 As an innovative leader, Kevin has been featured on ABC’s Good Morning America, CBS, CNN, and in Forbes, The New York Times, FastCompany, and The Wall Street Journal.
 He is the author of the international bestselling book The Entrepreneur Mind: 100 Essential Beliefs, Characteristics, and Habits of Elite Entrepreneurs, which appeared on the “Best Entrepreneurship Books of All Time” list by BookAuthority.
 Before founding his companies, Kevin worked as a software developer for IBM, CNN, and Accenture.
 Beyond his professional work, he is passionate about mentoring entrepreneurs, sharing his insights at conferences and universities around the globe, traveling internationally, and playing classical piano.

-Co-Founder and GP, milemark•capital
+Co-Founder and General Partner, milemark•capital

 Sebastian Barriga, in his role as founder and GP at milemark•capital, invests in and mentors early-stage startup founders from MIT and Harvard, deploying deep AI models rooted in scientific research.
 He is a mentor in accelerator programs, such as Techstars Boston, The Engine Blueprint, MIT delta v, MIT designX, NYU's Endless Frontier Lab, among others.
 He's invested in 30+ startups via his fund and individually; he also has PE investing and board experience in 8 large enterprises in his role with The Carlyle Group.
 Seb also has experience as interim CFO of a publicly-traded Brazilian animal-protein company during a turnaround situation.
 His initial experience includes 10 years in Investment Banking including Citigroup / Salomon Brothers.
 He currently serves on the board of a Nike distributor in South America, an AI consulting firm in Chile and an Explainable AI deployment firm in Spain.
 He is part of the Advisory Council of the MIT Visiting Fellows Program and a mentor at the business school in EM-Lab and GLAB (taught by Nobel Laureate Simon Johnson); he's also a member of the American Society for AI and YPO.